ibmjstart/swiftlygo/README.md

 		// reading file failed, handle appropriately
 	}
 	uploader, err := slo.NewUploader(destination,
-		10000000,//file chunk size in bytes (set to something larger for real files) "container name",
+		10000000,//file chunk size in bytes (set to something larger for multi-gigabyte files and something smaller for files < 10MB)
+		"container name",
 		"object name",//name that you want to reference the whole SLO by uploadFile,